 - Diablo games.
-Especially true given that the maps are randomized.
+Especially useful given that the maps are randomized.
 You need that map.

 - In Peasant's Quest, you fill in semi-crude drawings for each location visited.

 - In the Metroid Prime Trilogy, there are rooms where Samus can download the map of the place she's currently exploring, or navigate everywhere to get the whole map layout.

 - Recettear: An Item Shop's Tale's dungeons have a minimap that completes itself as you go through each randomly generated level.
 Two of the random effects that can happen on each level play with this; one reveals the entire map from the start, the other disables it.

 - In several games of the series, the world map can be viewed at any time via the menu screen.
 From Ocarina of Time onwards, a mini map display—complete with arrows marking your point of entry (represented in blue) and your current heading (the yellow one)—usually occupies the lower left corner of the screen for faster, easier navigation.
 There are two games in which, even after reaching a new place, its map has to be obtained from a character: Tingle in Majora's Mask and the Fishman in The Wind Waker.